Ignition Interlock Device Requirements for DWI Bond in Tarrant County

 A judge must also order that an ignition interlock device be installed and used on a motor vehicle as a condition of community supervision if your license has been suspended as a result of a conviction for a 2nd DWI, felony DWI, Intoxication Assault or Intoxication Manslaughter.
 In these cases there is no getting around the installation of a breathalyzer device in your car according to Texas laws.

 Schedule a Free Consultation For Your DWI Probation Case

-Call The Hampton Law Firm now to schedule an appointment with the Tarrant County DWI trial team and receive a free evaluation regarding your case and any bond conditions that may have been assessed.
+Call The Hampton Criminal Defense Attorneys, PLLC now to schedule an appointment with the Tarrant County DWI trial team and receive a free evaluation regarding your case and any bond conditions that may have been assessed.
 Our team of defense attorneys has tried over 100 DWI jury trials.
 When your future is on the line, experience matters.
 Give us a call at 817-435-2909.